Build a custom credit card payments extension

 -

 The app configuration from the local configuration file.
-If the

-The local version of the app's CLI-managed extensions.
+The local version of the app's extensions.
 If you have an extension in your deployed app, but the extension code doesn't exist locally, then the extension isn't included in your app version.

 Releasing an app version replaces the current active version that's served to stores with your app installed.
 It might take several minutes for app users to be upgraded to the new version.

-If you want to create a version, but want to avoid releasing it to users, then run the deploy
+If you want to create a version, but want to avoid releasing it to users, then run the deploy command with a --no-release flag.

-Anchor to Step 6: Test your payments app with a storeStep 6: Test your payments app with a store
+Anchor to Step 8: Test your payments app with a storeStep 8: Test your payments app with a store

 -